 Because of the risks associated with 80,000-pound vehicles on roadways at highway speeds, the truck accident regulations include programs designed to prevent accidents and injuries from alcohol or drug use by truck drivers.

-Subpart B of the substance abuse regulations provide that no commercial truck driver shall report for duty or remain on duty (when duty involves safety functions–such as driving) while having an alcohol concentration of 0.04 or higher.
+Subpart B of the substance abuse regulations provides that no commercial truck driver shall report for duty or remain on duty (when duty involves safety functions–such as driving) while having an alcohol concentration of 0.04 or higher.
 Further, the regulations require employers to take action should they know of the driver whose alcohol content is 0.04.

 The truck accident prevention rules contained in the trucking regulations go on to specify prohibit patients against controlled substances and also set forth specific testing procedures.
 Each of these rules is intended to protect the public and to keep truck drivers off the road if they have consumed alcohol or taking drugs.